davetron5000/optparse-plus/tutorial/5_more_features.md

 As you can see, our tests are failing, because the documentation of the existence of our command-line option couldn't be found in the help output.

-To make this test pass in an `OptionParser` driven application, you might write something like this:
+To make this test pass in an `OptionParser`-driven application, you might write something like this:

 ```ruby
 options = {